-93 The special warranty deed assures the grantee/buyer that the United States, as the current seller, has done nothing to encumber the property, nor has it conveyed any right, title, or interest in the property while the Government was the owner of the property.
-In effect, the special warranty deed warrants the forfeiture process.
+The preferred means to transfer forfeited real property is by special warranty deed executed by the U.S. marshal.
+The special warranty deed assures the grantee/buyer that the United States, as the current seller, has done nothing to encumber the property, nor has it conveyed any right, title, or interest in the property while the Government was the owner of the property.
+In effect, the special warranty deed, discussed in part B, infra, warrants the forfeiture process.